fespinozadeveloper/lajax/README.md

 }
 ```

-Now we have to define two routes, one for each function above.
+Now let define two routes, one for each function above.

 ```
 Route::get('/', array(